confluentinc/ksql/docs/developer-guide/ksqldb-clients/contributing.md

 Thanks for your interest in contributing a client!

 To get started:
-- Open [KLIP](../../../design-proposals/README.md) to propose the client you'd like to implement.
+- Open a [KLIP](https://github.com/confluentinc/ksql/blob/master/design-proposals/README.md) to propose the client you'd like to implement.
 The KLIP should include a high-level design and example interfaces.
 - Contribute code to [ksql repository](https://github.com/confluentinc/ksql)
 - Testing: Besides unit tests in the relevant language, there should also be integration tests to spin up a ksqlDB server and validate client behavior.
 - Add a new docs page for the client with example usage to the [ksqlDB clients page](index.md).